jjmartegarcia/machinelearning/README.md

 5. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.

-6. Theory References: A collection of reference materials to deepen your understanding of the underlying theory behind machine learning algorithms and techniques.
+6. Theory References: A collection of publicly available reference materials to deepen your understanding of the underlying theory behind machine learning algorithms and techniques.

 ## Contributing